-The KPIs we will use to track our progress are as follows:
+The KPIs we use to track our progress are as follows:

-Key Performance Indicator 2023-24 Note 1.
-Mandatory modern slavery awareness training completed by all staff within 30 days of joining. • 100% completion rate as of 31 March 2024.
-Rate monitored by the Head of Procurement Processes & Assurance with any non-compliance being managed by the DA's Learning & Development team.
-2. Commercial policies and processes remain aligned to the relevant procurement regulations and policy notes. • Fully aligned as of 31 March 2024.
-3. Instances of suspected or reported modern slavery within the Delivery Authority's supply chain investigated and resolved. • No such issues reported or investigated.
-4. All procurement exercises to have a modern slavery risk assessment carried out at Procurement Initiation Document stage, in line with the DA's Modern Slavery Risk Assessment Procedure. • All required assessments carried out.

-5. DA Commercial staff to receive bespoke modern slavery training on an annual basis. • Training was delivered to the Procurement team but not to the Contract Management team.
-Bespoke training for the full team will take place once the Delivery Authority's Procurement Code has been updated to reflect the Procurement Act 2023 implementation and planned update to PPN 02/23.
+Key Performance Indicator 2024-25 Note 1.
+Mandatory modern slavery awareness training completed by all staff within 30 days of joining. • 100% completion rate as of 31 March 2025.
+2. Commercial policies and processes remain aligned to legislation and policy notes. • Fully aligned as of 31 March 2025.
+3. Reported instances of modern slavery within the Delivery Authority's supply chain investigated and resolved. • No such issues reported as of 31 March 2025.
+4. All procurement exercises to have a modern slavery risk assessment carried out at Procurement Initiation Document stage, in line with the DA's Modern Slavery Risk Assessment Procedure. • All required assessments carried out as of 31 March 2025.
+5. DA Commercial staff to receive bespoke modern slavery training on an annual basis. • Delayed to 2025-26 due to an expected PPN 009 update relating to risk prioritisation which has not yet been published.
+Modern slavery risk continues to be assessed as required for all procurements, highlighted at team meetings as appropriate, and monitored on an ongoing basis by the Head of Procurement Processes & Assurance.